antronerds/r2-tutorials/docs/Annotation_Analyses.md

 	[**Figure3: Color samples by track**](_static/images/AnnotationAnalyses_colorsamples.png)

-5. To compare the absolute or relative shares of track values between subgroups of another track, you can use the "Stacked Barplot" or "Stackes Barplot ratio" respectively.
-The "Stacked Barplot ratio" shows the percentage share of
+5. To compare the absolute or relative shares of track values between subgroups of another track, you can use the "Stacked Barplot" or "Stacked Barplot ratio" respectively.
+The "Stacked Barplot ratio" option scales every group to 100%, and thereby shows the relative contribution of the different groups.

     ![](_static/images/AnnotationAnalyses_StackedBarplot.png "Figure 4: Absolute (left) and relative (right) stacked barplots")

     [**Figure 4: Absolute (left) and relative (right) stacked barplots**](_static/images/AnnotationAnalyses_StackedBarplot.png)